stueble/GardenAssist/README.md

 A conversational assistant that supports you throughout the app:
 - Answer questions about plants, care routines, and gardening best practices
 - Explain *why* a task is recommended at a given time
-- Add or update plant data through natural language
+- Add or update plant data as well as journal entries through natural language
-- Identify plants from uploaded photos
-- Search for suitable reference images
-- Analyze uploaded documents or photos for relevant gardening context

 ### 📖 Garden Journal
 A diary for logging completed tasks, observations, and notes over time.
 Provides a personal history of your garden's development.